Dem rivals rebuke Biden for not backing abortion rule repeal

 New York Sen. Kirsten Gillibrand, who has campaigned as an unapologetic feminist, tweeted “reproductive rights are human rights, period.
 They should be nonnegotiable for all Democrats.”
 On Capitol Hill, California Sen. Kamala Harris told The Associated Press she was “absolutely opposed to the idea that a woman is not going to have an ability to exercise her choice based on how much money she’s got.”

-Massachusetts Sen. Elizabeth Warren, while campaigning in Indiana, told reporters: “This isn’t about the politics, this is about what’s right.
-The Hyde Amendment should not be the law.”
+Massachusetts Sen. Elizabeth Warren, during an MSNBC town hall in Indiana, said Biden was wrong to support the abortion funding restriction.
+“Women of means will still have access to abortions,” Warren said.
+“Who won’t will be poor women, will be working women, will be women who can’t afford to take off three days from work.”

-Other presidential candidates including Vermont Sen. Bernie Sanders, New Jersey Sen. Cory Booker, Washington Gov. Jay Inslee, former Texas Rep. Beto O’Rourke and former Obama administration official Julian Castro also voiced support for ending the Hyde Amendment.
+Other presidential candidates, including Vermont Sen. Bernie Sanders, New Jersey Sen. Cory Booker, Minnesota Sen. Amy Klobuchar and former Texas Rep. Beto O’Rourke, also voiced support for ending the Hyde Amendment.

 Biden’s abortion views came under scrutiny recently after video emerged of a conversation between him and a South Carolina activist that appeared to suggest he backed the Hyde Amendment’s repeal.
 His campaign said Biden thought the activist was asking about the so-called Mexico City rule, which prohibits U.S. foreign aid to non-American organizations that provide abortion services.